Forensic Accounting

 What types of accounting or financial processes can you help improve?

-I have direct experience with all aspects of business accounting: budgeting, forecasting, grant tracking, inventory accounting, banking, investments, timekeeping systems, capital assets, depreciation, financial reporting, and more.
+I have direct experience with all aspects of business accounting: month-end close, budgeting, forecasting, grant tracking, inventory accounting, banking, investments, timekeeping systems, capital assets, depreciation, financial reporting, and more.

-Contact me for free and we can discuss your specific needs.
+Contact me and we can discuss your specific needs.

 How do you identify inefficiencies in our current workflows?